desanker/globalnap/manuscript.md

 ## List of Papers

+1 Introduction to the Global Open NAP initiative

-1. The Global Open NAP
+2. The Global Open NAP

-2. Developing climate change scenarios that capture impact climate change hazards at all scales, beyond conventional downscaled results for local areas
+3. Developing climate change scenarios that capture impact climate change hazards at all scales, beyond conventional downscaled results for local areas

-3. Lessons learned from COVID-19 for climate change risk assessment and management
+4. Lessons learned from COVID-19 for climate change risk assessment and management

-4. PEG ME Version 2.0: M&E ... how to enrich empirical indicaes with model context about the evolution of the numbers
+5. PEG ME Version 2.0: M&E ... how to enrich empirical indices with model context about the evolution of the numbers

-5. A continuous integration approach in producing living documents: The always up-to-date NAP
+6. A continuous integration approach in producing living documents: The always up-to-date NAP